deskaide/deskaide/README.md

 ### To build the app

-After cloning the repo and installing the dependencies, run `yarn build`.
+After cloning the repo and installing the dependencies, run `npm run pack`.
 The packaged app can be found in the `packages/server/dist` folder.

 ## Contribution

 Suggestions and contributions are always welcome!
-Please first discuss changes via issue before submitting a pull request and follow our [Contribution Guide]('CONTRIBUTING.md').
+Please first discuss changes via issue before submitting a pull request and follow our [Contribution Guide](CONTRIBUTING.md).